 Is living in the same household where another person who is disqualified lives or is employed - a person is disqualified if they are ‘found to have committed’ an offence which is included in the 2009 Regulations updated July 2018 (a ‘relevant offence’).
 See Working Together to Safeguard Children 2108 and statutory guidance ‘Disqualification under the Childcare Act 2006’.
-This guidance was updated in 2018 (as listed but not detailed at para 1.3 below):
+This guidance was updated in 2018 (as per link above)

 It is also important to note that, whilst not specifically covered by statutory guidance, the risks associated with the wider family and close associates of the member of staff may also need to be considered even if their work with children does not fall within the remit of the statutory guidance in section 1.2.4.

 These procedures should be followed where allegations are made against a 16 and 17-year-old who has been put in a position of trust by an organisation in relation to anyone under the age of 18.
 For example, where they might be involved in coaching a sport or in other school or out of school activities or undertaking training and work placements.